Introduction to This Blog Series

 EMDR creates BRAND NEW PATHWAYS of peace and calm – to replace the very well worn and highly used pathways of intense and unreasonable anger and fear.

 Imagine Having a Tool to Build and You Cannot Access It

-Here’s the thing – I am learning all these amazing Dialectical Behavior Therapy (DBT) techniques and tools – but imagine being so overwhelmed with strong emotions – that these emotions get in the way of reaching for DBT techniques and tools when I need them.
+Here’s the thing – I am at the beginning of learning all these amazing Dialectical Behavior Therapy (DBT) techniques and tools – but imagine being so overwhelmed with strong emotions – that these emotions get in the way of reaching for DBT techniques and tools when I need them.

 It’s like this – you’ve been given a hammer to build something, some nails and the step-by-step directions on how to build.